-The current top project risks are presented in Attachment C of this report.
+The Risk Register as updated during the September 30, 2024 workshop has not yet been distributed.
+The current top project risks based on the July 2024 update are presented in Attachment C of this report.

 2.16 Quality Assurance/Quality Control